Skip Navigation Links

 System Bias

 This general bias exists in the realm of doing damage as well; it's actually quite difficult to kill a character using baseline stats, gear, and rules.
-Its much more likely a character will be knocked out than killed by opponents attacks.
+Its much more likely a character will be knocked out than killed when attacked.

 If this suits your preference then the good news is you don't have to change anything.
 This level of play is very forgiving, Total Party Kills (TPK's) are practically unheard of, and PC death will be a rare event.
 There is nothing intrinsically wrong with this set up; in fact quite the opposite -- it works great for certain styles of play and fits some genres perfectly, including some sub-genres of Fantasy.